software-mansion-labs/expo-live-updates/README.md

 }
 ```

-### LiveUpdate restrictions

-Keep in mind that:

-- `subText` - there are no guarantees where exactly it will be located.
-Usually it is placed in the notification header.
-- `url` for local resources can be obtained with `Asset.loadAsync`
-- `progressIndeterminate` - when `true`, the notification will show an indeterminate progress bar.
-When `false`, it will show a determinate progress bar with the current progress relative to the maximum value.
-All progress fields are optional.
-At least `progressIndeterminate: true` or `progressValue` must be included for the progress to be displayed.
-- passing `progress.max` and `progress.segments` at the same time will result in omitting `progress.max` value, because maximum value is based on provided segments.
-- `progressPoints` - requires specific format.
-Convert your points of type `LiveUpdateProgressPoint[]` to JSON and pass string with JSON as `progressPoints`.
-- `progressSegments` - requires specific format.
-Convert your segments of type `LiveUpdateProgressSegment[]` to JSON and pass string with JSON `progressSegments`.
-- `showTime` - when `false`, the notification time will be hidden.
-When `true`, the notification time will be displayed based on the provided timestamp from `time` property.
-All time fields are optional.
-By default, the notification time is displayed with the time of its creation on the native side - for FCM Live Updates it will be the time of message delivery.
-- `time` - affects status chip content, but only when the given timestamp is at least 2 minutes in the future.
-When `time` is passed together with `showCriticalText`, only `showCriticalText` will be displayed in status chip.
-- `shortCriticalText` - is not recommended to be longer than 7 characters.
-There is no guarantee how much text will be displayed if this limit is exceeded, based on [Android documentation](<https://developer.android.com/reference/android/app/Notification.Builder#setShortCriticalText(java.lang.String)>).

 ## Deep Linking

 The `LiveUpdateConfig` supports a `deepLinkUrl` property that allows you to specify an in-app route to navigate to when the notification is clicked.
 If no `deepLinkUrl` is provided, the default behavior is to open the app.